-Oily scalp and dry hair is as annoying as combination skin – and comes with the same set of challenges.
-How do you tackle this dual issue while not over or under doing it, so that both your head and hair are in perfect equilibrium?
+Having an oily scalp and dry ends is as annoying as having combination skin—and comes with the same set of challenges.
+How do you tackle this dual issue while not over or underdoing it, so that both your head and hair are in perfect equilibrium?
 We had no idea, so we tapped Dr. Dominic Burg, a biochemist and systems biologist with expertise in hair and scalp biology, who currently works as the Chief Scientist for évolis.

 An oily scalp is a super common problem because the scalp is entirely made up of oil glands, ummm okay.
 “Every hair follicle has a small oil gland attached to it; scientifically these are known as sebaceous glands.
 As there are around 100 000 hair follicles on your scalp, there are around 100 000 corresponding oil glands as well,” explains Dr. Burg.

 “The oil the glands produce is known as sebum, which is made up of a variety of fatty molecules (fatty acids, wax esters, and triglycerides) that function to maintain the quality of the skin and hair.
 Sebum prevents drying and helps maintain an effective barrier to the outside world,” he continues.
 Your sebum isn’t the same all the time and will change depending on climate because it helps the skin and hair repel excess moisture or spread sweat more evenly along the skin, to cool you down in the heat.

 The body’s production of oil, however, is predominately regulated by hormones, which are impacted by both our environment and genetic makeup.
 This means that some people are more prone to oily scalps than others – and this can change at different times of the year.
 And like everything else, our oil production corresponds with our menstrual cycle.
 Oil production also changes with pregnancy, where there is more oil, and after menopause, where there is less.